 You can’t go back and make a new start, but you can start right now and make a brand new ending. – James Sherman

-If you are the one in two Americans who made New Year’s resolutions for 2018, this post is for you.
+If you are part of the 40% of Americans who made New Year’s resolutions for 2018, this post is for you.

 Although about 175 million Americans make resolutions every year, only about 10% are still pursuing them come February.
 So regardless if you’re trying to get a beach bod, kick a habit, or spend more time reading this blog, today we’re going to explore some of the psychological mechanisms running interference on your goals.

 According to research published this last year, about 55% of all New Year’s resolutions are health related (30% of those goals relate to exercising and 25% relate to healthier diets/lifestyles).
 However, as everyone knows, unhealthiness is just so much more fun.

 Potato chips.
 Ice cream.
 Potato chips and ice cream.
 From junk food to binge watching, it is almost always more enjoyable to be unhealthy than it is to “treat your body like a temple.”
 But, it is this very enjoyment that prevents you from maintaining your goals.